stride3d/stride-docs/en/manual/stride-for-unity-developers/index.md

 ## Input

-Xenko supports a variety of inputs.
-The code samples below demonstrate the difference in input code between Xenko and Unity®.
+Stride supports a variety of inputs.
+The code samples below demonstrate the difference in input code between Stride and Unity®.

-For more information about Input in Xenko, see [Input](../input/index.md).
+For more information about Input in Stride, see [Input](../input/index.md).

 ## Unity
 ```cs